Going to US Open Tennis in NYC: 2026 Guide

 Budget-wise, while ordinarily it would be cheaper to stay in Queens, during the tournament period it is not.

-Tips for your first time going to US Open Tennis: On match day…
+Tips for first time going to US Open tennis: Day of visit

 Once the US Open officially starts you want to make sure you have all the angles covered so that you’re making the most of match days.
 Enjoy the days out just like a New Yorker would.
 Grand statement, I know, but with the right planning you’ve got this.

-New York’s public commuting options to the US Open are fast and affordable.
-Subway or train are undeniably your best options for getting to and from the stadium.
+What’s the best way to get to the US Open in Queen’s?
+The subway or LIRR train are undeniably your best options for getting to and from the US Open.
+Trust me on this one.

 You have a couple of options compliments of the NYC MTA service.
 First, there’s the subway.